emmakulla/Team-Cool-25/content/team_posts/_index.md

 showAuthorsBadges : false
 ---

-# Welcome to our blog!
+## Welcome to our blog!

-Welcome to the team's Blog!
+Welcome to the team's blog!
 Our names are Sophie Farrell, John Nguyen, Emma Kulla, and Mia Giargiari.
 We're on our Dialogue of Civilizations in Belgium and will be working on a project combining our skill sets in machine learning and databases to explore the global declining birth rate and different factors related to the issue.